-The Vault CLI contains a number of convenience features which enable the operator to make quick changes related to backends and tokens.
-This article explores the concept of quickly changing a problematic backend mount with the vault revoke
+The Vault CLI contains a number of convenience features that enable the operator to make quick changes related to backends and tokens.
+This article explores the concept of quickly changing a problematic backend mount with the vault lease revoke

 command and its associated -prefix